sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/Before the HOL - Migrating Oracle to Azure SQL and PostgreSQL.md

 If you want to complete the Oracle to PostgreSQL or Oracle to Azure SQL Database labs, you need to complete this step to install the Express Edition (XE) of Oracle database.

-The same applies for Tasks 6 and 7.
+The same applies to Tasks 6 and 7.

 1. In a web browser on your Lab VM, navigate to <https://www.oracle.com/database/technologies/xe-downloads.html>.